What is neuro-optometric vision rehabilitation?

 Additionally, we can offer guidance on adaptations for higher order visual processing deficits like reduced visual processing speed, difficulty with spatial orientation, and adaptation to neurological visual field loss.

 Orthoptics is an evidence-based type of vision therapy/rehabilitation for oculomotor dysfunction and disorders including convergence insufficiency and accommodative disorders.
 It has been shown in clinical trials to be helpful for certain patients with certain types of presentations of oculomotor dysfunction - this means, that not everyone is a candidate for orthoptics.
 However, for those patients who ARE a candidate (Ex: post-concussion convergence insufficiency), this specific type of vision therapy is available and helpful to remediate symptoms.

-How many orthoptics vision therapy visits will a typical patient need?
+How many orthoptics vision therapy visits will a typical patient with a concussion or brain injury need?

 Every patient is different and there is no definitive answer to this question.
 However, Dr. Theis' goal is to get you better as soon as possible in the fewest number of office follow up visits!

 In her extensive clinical experience, the majority of orthoptics vision therapy can be successfully performed in a home-based daily vision therapy program with telemedicine/office follow-up visits to help guide the patient's success every 1-2 weeks.
 This methodology is not only cost-effective for the patient, but reduces the burden on the patient/family to acquire transportation and take time off of work for weekly/biweekly in-office visits.
 Additionally, this method reduces triggering symptoms in patients who are unable to tolerate vehicle transportation due to their brain injury.